Best Of17 min read

 Inmotion

-InMotion sits at an interesting position: cheap enough to qualify for this list, but with infrastructure and support quality that genuinely scales toward small-to-mid business needs.
-They offer NVMe SSD storage, their own MaxSpeed technology stack (combining NGINX, PHP 8.x, and object caching), and a free website builder across plans.
+InMotion sits in an interesting spot: affordable enough for this list, but with infrastructure and support that genuinely scales toward small-to-mid business needs.
+They offer NVMe SSD storage, their MaxSpeed technology stack (combining NGINX, PHP 8.x, and object caching), and a free website builder across plans.

-Here's what I find genuinely useful about InMotion for ecommerce specifically: they include a free dedicated IP on their higher shared plans, and their VPS upgrade path within the same provider is smoother than most.
-That ability to scale without a full platform migration is underrated — switching hosts mid-growth is a real headache that costs time and occasionally costs rankings.
+What I find genuinely useful about InMotion for ecommerce: they include a free dedicated IP on higher shared plans, and their VPS upgrade path is smoother than most.
+That ability to scale without a full platform migration is underrated — switching hosts mid-growth is a real headache that costs time and sometimes costs search rankings.

 Key Features: